NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/testing-frameworks.md

 ## For System Testing

 - [Robot Framework](https://robotframework.org): An open-source automation framework that supports both test automation and test process automation.
+- [pytest-bdd](https://pytest-bdd.readthedocs.io/en/latest/): A behavior-driven testing framework for Python, built on top of pytest.

 ## For Test Code Generation